Ria424/developers-animatesdk-docs/Timeline_object/Timeline51.md

 #### Description

-It is an integer that specifies the starting layer index.
+Integer that specifies the starting layer index.

 ### **endLayerNum**